 c) Such contracts may be booked through AD Category I banks with whom the resident individual has banking relationship, on the basis of an applicationcum-declaration in the format given in Annex XIV.
-The AD Category I banks should satisfy themselves that the resident individuals understand the nature of risk inherent in booking of forward contracts and should carry out website: www.fema.rbi.org.in email: fedcofmd@rbi.org.in 16 due diligence regarding "user appropriateness" and "suitability" of the forward contracts to such customer.
+The AD Category I banks should satisfy themselves that the resident individuals understand the nature of risk inherent in booking of forward contracts and should carry out email: fedcofmd@rbi.org.in due diligence regarding "user appropriateness" and "suitability" of the forward contracts to such customer.